mileallen/pod/readme.md

 ### Within loops

-To switch any classes accordingly for items rendered from an array, you would of course need a CSS rule same as for the parent `#app` element (but which selects for the `fetched` class, instead of the ID `app`).
+To switch any classes accordingly for items rendered from an array, you would of course need a CSS rule for its parent wrapper element.
+In the case of our pFor template above, it is the outermost div.
+So you need a CSS rule which selects for the `fetched` class, instead of the ID `app`.

 ```
 .fetched[data-matched=true] {